gurditsingh/hydeout/_posts/test.md

  - We need the information regarding the Instance type used in the Cluster like General Purpose, Compute-optimized, Memory-optimized, Storage-optimized and etc.
  - We can set the number of processors/cores so that we can choose the number of partitions/task of spark job.
  - We can set the memory size accordingly so that we can run the job in-memory and cache the data whenever required.
- - We need the information regarding the type of disk like SSD, RAM_DISK, HDD and etc. which can reduce the I/O operation and we can decide cache property accordingl
+ - We need the information regarding the type of disk like SSD, RAM_DISK, HDD and etc. which can reduce the I/O operation and we can decide cache property accordingly memory_only , memory_and_disk and et

 ### Spark Configurations

  - P

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM1ODE5MDQ2MCwyMDE0MDU3Nzg1LC0xMD
+eyJoaXN0b3J5IjpbMTk0NDYwOTUzNCwyMDE0MDU3Nzg1LC0xMD
 U1ODE0ODA3LC0xNzc2NDE1Mzc0LDE2MDY5MzYwOTcsNTg0Nzcz
 ODM5LDE0MzcyOTE2NDUsLTIwODg3NDY2MTIsMzkwODI3Njk3LC
 02NDA2ODg3NjUsNDU0MDk4MjkwLC0xMjQ1NjE5MTE0LDE2Mjc4